data-8/Gofer-Grader/docs/index.md

 ## Scope of this project

-This project is tightly scoped to provide only the following:
+This project is tightly-scoped to provide only the following:

 1. Write grading tests in multiple formats
 2. Run grading tests (interactively or in batch) against a Jupyter Notebook or